-C++ for Quantitative Finance: Hands-On from Foundations to Model Implementation
+C++ for Quantitative Finance: Hands-On - Setup, Configuration and Syntax

 APLIED COMPUTATIO, QUANT METHODS